France's Nicolas Sarkozy: 'Bling' and legal woes

 Yet he had been at the forefront of the European response to the global economic crisis in 2008 and helped establish the G20 summits involving the world's biggest economies.

-He also saw through unpopular, but arguably necessary, reforms: raising the retirement age from 60 to 62, relaxing the 35-hour working week, overhauling the universities and altering the tax system to encourage overtime and home ownership.
+He also saw through unpopular, but arguably necessary, reforms: raising the retirement age from 60 to 62; relaxing the strict 35-hour working week introduced by the Socialists; overhauling the universities and altering the tax system to encourage overtime and home ownership.

 Statesman

-On the international stage, Mr Sarkozy was often described as an Atlanticist, though he opposed the war in Iraq.
+On the international stage, Sarkozy was often described as an Atlanticist, though he opposed the US-led war in Iraq.

 He admired the UK's then-Prime Minister Tony Blair, saying "[his] pragmatism has served his country well".

 In March 2011, France was first to send warplanes into action against Gaddafi's forces in Libya, spearheading the foreign intervention that enabled the Libyan rebels to succeed.
+The Western role has drawn some criticism however because Libya quickly descended into factional fighting.

-He was credited with brokering an end to the August 2008 conflict between Russia and Georgia, though Russia later consolidated its grip on parts of Georgia.
+Sarkozy was credited with brokering an end to the August 2008 conflict between Russia and Georgia, though Russia later consolidated its grip on parts of Georgia.

 In response to the global financial crisis of 2008, he vowed to punish speculators and advocated a strong state role in the economy.